A note on the possibility of incomplete theory

 Hence, when $z > 0$ from $-\frac{2}{\pi} \arctan(nz) \approx -1$ and $C_n \approx 0^{+}$, for $n \sim$ large,

-Note that the step from (\ref{K20a}) to (\ref{K21}) is supported by the following paragraphs plus a result of numerical study represented in figure-\ref{fig1}.
-In the fortran code that can be obtained as a separate file, the first initial statements are there to search for a way to catch so to speak the singularity.
+Note that the step from (\ref{K20a}) to (\ref{K21}) is supported by the following subsubsections plus a result of numerical study represented in figure-\ref{fig1}.
+In the fortran code that can be obtained as a separate file, the first initial statements are there to search for a way to catch, so to speak, the singularity.
 The way it is done is given in the computer code.
 We believe that the computer code represents an essential step in the demonstration and therefore its reference is included in the paper.
 Below the evidence is displayed in a figure\footnote{The reader can find the computer program behind the figure in appendix B}.